Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 The pricing structures make clear who each platform is built for.

 RocketReach costs more but delivers more data types.
-Plans start at $39/seat/month for Essentials (email-only with 70 lookups and exports per month), $79/seat/month for Pro (adds mobile and direct phone numbers, CRM integrations, technographics, and 200 lookups and exports per month), and $169/seat/month for Ultimate (adds higher limits with 1,000 lookups and exports per month, plus intent data and healthcare data).
+Plans start at $25/seat/month (annual) for Essentials (email-only), $62/seat/month for Pro (adds mobile and direct phone numbers, CRM integrations, and technographics), and $128/seat/month for Ultimate (adds higher limits, intent data, and healthcare data).
+For a detailed breakdown, see RocketReach pricing.

 Security and compliance matter more than you think